17 Lawn Mysteries Explained (and How to Fix Them)

 What causes thatch?: cutting off too much at each mowing (letting the grass get too long) and cutting too low.
 Both will produce more dead grass tissue than microbes and earthworms can recycle.
 Thatch can develop in any soil but is most often associated with high clay content.
 Other causes are over-fertilization and frequent, light watering, which encourages a shallow root system.
 Learn why you should leave your grass clippings on your lawn.

 How to repair lawn thatch buildup: Slice open a section of your lawn.
 If your grass shows 3/4 in. or more of thatch, it’s time to rent an aerator.
 An aerator is a heavy machine that opens the soil by pulling up finger-size soil cores.
 The lawn will absorb more oxygen and water, which will encourage healthy microbe growth and give worms wiggle room.

 Aerate in the spring or fall when the grass is growing but the weather is not too hot to stress the plants.
 If the machine isn’t pulling plugs, your lawn may be too dry.
 To avoid this problem, water thoroughly the day before you aerate.
 You can also rake in topsoil to increase the healthy microorganisms that aid thatch’s natural decomposition.
 Topsoil is available at any garden center or online at Amazon.

 Recovery time: You can expect the thatch layer to decrease by about 1/4 inch per year, about the same rate at which it forms.
-Find out the fall maintenance tasks you absolutely shouldn’t skip.

 Why are there fairy rings in my yard?